KBNLwikimedia/kbnlwikimedia.github.io/README.md

 ## Projects (mainly non-code)
 Overview of [Github repos](https://kbnlwikimedia.github.io/projects/index.html) for projects related to the collections of the KB.

+## Games
+Overview of [Github-hosted games](https://kbnlwikimedia.github.io/games/index.html) related to the Wikimedia effort of the KB.

 # KB-Wikimedia materials elsewhere
 In addition to the above materials here on Github, there is also KB-Wikimedia content available on other platforms.
 These include: